SacreeBandeDePote/PLD_Agile/README.md

 ### Launch

 Make sure of your configuration by excecuting the following command:
+`mvn --version`

+First you need to compile the project, execute the following command:
-`cd agile/ && mvn --version`
+`cd agile/ && mvn compile`

+If you are inside the `agile` directory:
+`mvn compile`

-Execute the follwing command inside the sources directory `cd agile/ && mvn exec:java`
+Execute the follwing command to launch the project
+`cd agile/ && mvn exec:java`

+If you are inside the `agile` directory:
+`mvn exec:java`

 ## Testing

 Excute the following commant to perform tests with JUnit4:
 `cd agile/ && mvn test`

+If you are inside the `agile` directory:
+`mvn test`